Check out our recipe for Ninja Foodi Corn Pudding! It’s super quick and easy!

 - Add in the salt, canned corn, and canned cream corn.
 Mix until well combined.

-- Add shredded cheese and mix until well combined.
+- Add cornbread mix and shredded cheese and mix until well combined.

 - Pour the batter into the greased pan until the pan is ¾ of the way full. (based on the size of the pan, the size of the eggs, and the moisture in the corn, you may have a little extra batter.)
 Cover the entire pan with foil.
 Be sure to cover the top, bottom, and sides.